leanjs/leanjs/packages/react-router/README.md

     new HostWebpackPlugin({
       remotes: {
         // the following packages are built and deployed along with
-        // the React app on production, but not during development.
+        // the React Router app on production, but not during development.
         packages:
           process.env.NODE_ENV === "production"
             ? []